marcpope/borg-windows/README.md

 This is a fork of [BorgBackup](https://github.com/borgbackup/borg) 1.4.x with native Windows support.

+Most all commands work the same as borgbackup on linux works with the exception of the below:

 #### Restoring files to their original location

-Windows drive letters are stored as the first path component in archives (e.g. `C:\Users\johnsmith\file.txt` becomes `C/Users/johnsmith/file.txt`).
+Windows does not have the same root structure for Volumes as Linux & Mac.
+So Windows drive letters are stored as the first path component in archives (e.g. `C:\Users\johnsmith\file.txt` becomes `C/Users/johnsmith/file.txt`).
 To restore files back to their original location, use `--strip-components 1` to remove the drive letter folder:

 ```powershell
 cd C:\